ampproject/meta-ac/WORKING_MODE.md

 ## Representation

 Members are representing themselves, not their employer.
-For more information about AC Member Expectations, please see [Member Expectations](https://github.com/ampproject/meta-ac/blob/master/MEMBER_EXPECTATIONS.md).
+For more information about AC member expectations, please see [Member Expectations](https://github.com/ampproject/meta-ac/blob/master/MEMBER_EXPECTATIONS.md).

 ## Conflict of interest